lalitsethia/lalitsethia.github.io/_pages/about.md

   - /about.html
 ---

 I am Ph.D.
 Candidate in the Department of Economics at Boston University.
-I am an applied economist with projects in international, and development economics.
-I leverage data and rigorous empirical methods to uncover statistical patterns and causal relationships.
-I also develop and calibrate structural models to perform counterfactual analysis.
+I am an applied economist specializing in international, and macroeconomics.
+I leverage large datasets and rigorous empirical methods to identify statistical and causal relationships.
+I also develop and calibrate quantitative models to perform counterfactual analysis.
+Prior to joining the Ph.D. program, I worked for over two years in healthcare investment banking with UBS's India development office.

 I am on the job market and available for interviews.
-You can find my [CV here](https://lalitsethia.github.io//files/Resume.pdf).
+You can find my [resume here](https://lalitsethia.github.io//files/Resume.pdf).

 <!-- Research Projects
 ======